calculquebec/CONFETI-2025/README.md

 ## How It Works

 1. Clone this repository.
-2. Use the provided template file (`template_code.py`) as a starting point for your PennyLane circuit.
+2. Use the provided template file (`template_code.ipynb`) as a starting point for your PennyLane circuit.
 3. Once your code is ready, commit and push your file to this repository before **Wednesday, January 14th, at 1:00 PM**.
 4. Come visit us at the **Calcul Québec booth** to see your code in action on MonarQ!

 ## Submission Guidelines

-- Name your file with your GitHub username to avoid conflicts (e.g., `username_circuit.py`).
+- Name your file with your GitHub username to avoid conflicts (e.g., `username_circuit.ipynb`).
 - Ensure your code follows the structure in the template file.
 Only PennyLane code will be accepted.
 - You have access to 12 qubits.
 - The max gate depth is ~350 for single qubit gates and ~115 for two qubit gates.